tdyer/login_songs/README.md

 ## Registration and Authentication
+- Indentity

+	Uniquely indentifies a user.
+Could be a username, email, api key, etc.
+- Credentials

+	Used to authenticate a user.
+Could be a password, pin, public key, encrypted hash.

 - Registration/Signup

-    User is created with their credentials, password in this case.
+    User identity is created with their credentials, email and password in this case.

 -  Authentication/Login

-    User is authenticated using their credentials.
+    User is authenticated using their identity and credentials.

 ### Passwords
-We do not want to store the "plain text" passwords in the DB.
+Do not want to store the "plain text" passwords in the DB.
 Just in case the system is comprimised, cracked.

-We only stored hashed passwords. **Never store plain text passwords!!** So that if a malicious user gains access then they cannot get passwords.
-We're going to use the bcrypt gem to hash plain text passwords.
-This will done be using this gem's hash_secret method.
+We only stored hashed passwords. **Never store plain text passwords!!** So that if a malicious user gains access then they cannot obtain passwords.
+We're going to use the bcrypt gem to hash plain text passwords into a crypto hash.
+This will done by using this gem's hash_secret method.

+BCrypt is just one of many types of ways to generate a hash.

     The general workflow for account registration and authentication in a hash-based account system is as follows: